Main-Roads/merge-segments/readme.md

 )
 ```

-Use the optimized function when you need shorter runtimes and are able to
+Use the optimized implementation (via `legacy=False` or by calling
+`on_slk_intervals_optimized()` directly) when you need shorter runtimes and are
-perform additional validation in your environment; otherwise prefer the legacy
+able to perform additional validation in your environment; otherwise prefer the
-function for its battle-tested reliability.
+legacy implementation for its battle-tested reliability.

 | Parameter      | Type                 | Note                                                                                                                                                                                                                                                                                                              |
 | -------------- | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |